-A. Having established his/her artistic personality through exhibitions s/he opened or participated in
+- a.
+Having established his/her artistic personality through exhibitions s/he opened or participated in

-- B. Having qualified for state exhibitions
+- b.
+Having qualified for state exhibitions

-- C. Having works in museum collections
+- c.
+Having works in museum collections

-- D. Residing in Istanbul
+- d.
+Residing in Istanbul

-After works were commissioned to artists considered to meet the abovementioned criteria, a commission consisting of the president of the Fine Arts Committee professor Mustafa Asher, architect Aydın Kürkçüoğlu from the Municipality Zoning and Planning Directorate and Lütfullah Özengin from the Directorate of Technical Works has determined where the works would be installed.
-In his statement following the completion of the sculptures, Prof. Mustafa Asher has stated "the works are done and delivered to the community of Istanbul.
+After works were commissioned to artists considered to meet the abovementioned criteria, a commission consisting of the president of the Fine Arts Committee professor Mustafa Aslıer, architect Aydın Kürkçüo lu from the Municipality Zoning and Planning Directorate and Lütfullah Özengin from the Directorate of Technical Works has determined where the works would be installed.

+In his statement following the completion of the sculptures, Prof. Mustafa Aslier has stated "the works are done and delivered to the community of Istanbul.
 They now belong to all of us.
 We are of the opinion that these works reflect contemporary sculpture in Turkey.
 Each work also further reflects its artist.
 In terms of art, the responsibility is upon these artists.
 And we are all in turn responsible for them.
-Because they are artists of this society."
+Because they are artists of this society."9

 Presently only a few of these 20 sculptures are still in place.
 Some of them have been damaged due to their material; some of them have not been embraced by the public and were eventually destroyed.
 Another reason for the brief life span of the works produced in the scope of the project was changes in local administration.
-What has been a determining factor here is not the political alliances of mayors, but the reluctance of new administrations to sustain the services provided by previous ones and the lack of a clear and sustainable arts and culture policy.
+What has been a determining factor here is not the political alliances of mayors, but stanbul Celebration Committee for the 50th Anniversary of our Republic, Competition Guideline, 1973.

-- 8 İstanbul Celebration Committee for the 50th Anniversary of our Republic, Competition Guideline, 1973. - 9 Cumhuriyet Magazine, "Kısa Ömürlü Heykeller" (Sculptures with a brief lifespan), 20 April 1986, p.
+&lt;sup>9 Cumhuriyet Magazine, "Kısa Ömürlü Heykeller" (Sculptures with a brief lifespan), 20 April 1986, p.
 23.